wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 But first, let's define what tree shaking is.
 I've always thought of it as "unused code should not be included in my final production bundle."
 Though that statement is technically correct, it lacks nuance.

 With the introduction of `ES6`, we got modules and `import` `export` statements, which are statically analyzable and opened the door to many bundling optimizations.
-According to the [Module Spec](https://262.ecma-international.org/6.0/#sec-moduleevaluation), imported modules must have any side effects evaluated.
-However, that complicates how modern tools can effectively remove unused code.
+According to the [Module Spec](https://262.ecma-international.org/6.0/#sec-moduleevaluation), imported modules must be evaluated.
+And an evaluated module may have side effects.

+What is a module side effect?
+A module side effect is any code that might do something when a module is evaluated.
+Module side effects complicates how modern tools can effectively remove unused code.
 Take the following example.

 ```js
 // Button.js